RedisLabs/redislabs-docs/content/platforms/pks/_index.md

 In order to create your database, login to the Redis Enterprise UI.

 1. First, determine you administrator password.
-It is stored in an opaque k8s secret named after the REC name.
+It is stored in an opaque Kubernetes secret named after the REC name.
 In this example:

     ```src
     kubectl get secret/rec-pks -o yaml